 12.6.
 Any written notice under these Terms will be deemed to have been sufficiently served if posted by pre-paid official post, couriered, faxed on receipt of successful answerback, or if sent by e-mail (but in this case only on evidence of successful transmission and only if the parties have regularly communicated on contract matters by e-mail).

 12.7.
 The Contract will be governed by the law of England, and the parties submit to the exclusive jurisdiction of the English courts.

-INATIGO – An Innovation Studio and Venture Builder.
-Leaders at providing and developing innovative AI products and solutions.
+INATIGO – An Award-Winning Innovation Studio and technology firm.
+Leaders at creating innovative AI products and solutions.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.